izzyreal/vmpc-docs/getting_started.rst

 Up to 2 mono inputs can be activated at a time.
 A single mono input, such as the internal microphone of a MacBook, also works.
 Note, however, that such a mono input is treated by VMPC2000XL as a stereo input where both channels are the same.

+Note that VMPC2000XL currently does not support advanced channel routing.
+The first 2 output channels of the selected device are used for the virtual MPC2000XL's STEREO OUT left and right channels.
+Any remaining output channels are used for the mono ASSIGNABLE MIX OUT channels, of which there may be a maximum of 8.
+The first 2 input channels of the selected device are used for the RECORD IN left and right channels.
+If you need advanced routing, please look into products from companies like VB-Audio and Rogue Amoeba.
+On Linux you could look into JACK.
+Alternatively use VMPC2000XL as a plugin, so you can rely on your DAW's audio routing capabilities.

 .. note::

   On iPadOS, VMPC2000XL does not allow recording from Bluetooth devices, because this would result in a playback and recording sample rate of 16kHz.
 So, when you connect, for example, a pair of Bluetooth headphones that have a built-in mic, this built-in mic will be ignored, and VMPC2000XL will keep using the iPad's internal mic for recording new sounds, while playback will be going over the Bluetooth headphones.

 Sample rate
 ^^^^^^^^^^^
-The sample rate is generally best left at 44.1kHz or 48kHz, but you can run VMPC2000XL at any sampling rate that suits your needs.
+The sample rate is generally best left at 44.1kHz or 48kHz, but you can run VMPC2000XL at any sample rate that suits your needs.

 Audio buffer size
 ^^^^^^^^^^^^^^^^^